erenctk/erenctk/README.md

 <div align="center">
   <p>
     Passionate about crafting digital experiences and solving complex problems through code.
-    I specialize in full-stack development and AI integration, constantly pushing the boundaries of what's possible in web development.
+    I specialize in web development and AI integration, constantly pushing the boundaries of what's possible in software development.
   </p>
 </div>